rodriguesms/IntroductionToComputerGraphics/0 - Warm Up!/README.md

 ### 1 - Write a program that displays the message "Hello World" when run.

-### 2 - Write a program that calculates the quantity of pair numbers in an randomly generated array containing ten unsigned integers.
+### 2 - Write a program that calculates the quantity of even numbers in an randomly generated array containing ten unsigned integers.

 ### 3 - Implement the Quicksort algorithm.